Back to Blog

 The quick comparison

-SuburbMedian priceYieldKey driver
+SuburbMedian priceYield12-mo growthKey driver

-Munno Para~$610-680K~3.8-4.3%Northern corridor yield
+Munno Para~$570-687K~4.8%~32.9%Northern corridor standout

-Salisbury North~$615,000~4.6%Northern hub, triple employment
+Salisbury North~$615,000~4.6%~17.1% (SA3)Northern hub, triple employment

-Burton~$695,000~4.2%Balanced growth + yield
+Burton~$675,000~4.4%~16%Balanced growth + yield

-Morphett Vale~$735,000~4.3%Southern hub, large blocks
+Morphett Vale~$750,000~4.2%~13.6%Southern hub, large blocks

 Three corridors, one theme

 The western suburbs (Woodville Gardens, Burton) offer inner-ring proximity with yields that rival the outer suburbs.
-Woodville Gardens in particular is unusual: 5.8% yield at 10km from the CBD.
+Woodville Gardens in particular is unusual: a 5.8% gross yield at 10km from the CBD.
 These suburbs suit investors who want a tighter geographic spread and a broader tenant pool.

 This is general information only and not financial advice.
 Market data reflects conditions at time of writing (April 2026) and may have changed.
 Speak to a qualified professional before making investment decisions.